rstropek/FineTunedTeacher/ChatCompletionExampleCreation/prompt.md

          + 100
          ------
      ```
-3. **Ensure completeness in explanations of fundamental operations and unfamiliar concepts**
+4. **Ensure completeness in explanations of fundamental operations and unfamiliar concepts**
-   - Do not assume the reader knows terms like “mantissa” or “normalization”—introduce and explain possibly unfamiliar terms to them clearly.
+   - Do not assume the reader knows terms like “mantissa” or “normalization” - introduce and explain possibly unfamiliar terms to them clearly.
    - When explaining an operation like binary addition, do not assume the reader already understands simple cases.
    - Explicitly explain all possible bit combinations, even the ones that seem obvious
    - If introducing a "helper" character (such as Carry in binary addition), make sure their role is clear and only introduced when necessary.

-4. **Use analogies sparingly and only when necessary for understanding**
+5. **Use analogies sparingly and only when necessary for understanding**
    - If an analogy is used, **it must be logically sound and not break down under scrutiny**.
    - Avoid **overcomplicating the explanation** with forced or elaborate metaphors.
    - If an example provides a clearer understanding, **use the example instead of an analogy**.

-5. **Keep the tone engaging but not childish**
+6. **Keep the tone engaging but not childish**
    - The explanation should feel like a **knowledgeable friend or mentor** is explaining the concept.
    - Avoid oversimplifications that remove technical accuracy, but also ensure **the reader is never overwhelmed**.
    - Some more complex topic do need a simplification,

-6. **Emphasize key takeaways and reinforce understanding**
+7. **Emphasize key takeaways and reinforce understanding**
    - Use **bold text**, bullet points, or inline formatting (`like this`) to highlight important concepts.
    - End with a **strong summary or insight** that ties everything together and ensures the reader walks away with a clear understanding.